plambert18/cs131_notes_dev/_chapters/images/image_models_and_priors.md

   <div class="figcaption">Denoising Images</div>
 </div>

-y is your observation, and P(x) is your prior, which comes from the fact that the intensities of a filter output function should follow a Generalized Gaussian Distribution.
+Here, y is your observation and P(x) is your prior, which comes from the fact that the intensities of a filter output function should follow a Generalized Gaussian Distribution.
 P(y|x) is the Gaussian likelihood function.
 By Bayes Theorem, P(x|y) ~ P(y|x)P(x)
 Thus, if y is small (i.e. not too far away from the center of P(x)), multiplying it with P(x) will cause P(x|y) to still be near the prior; that slight deviation in y from 0 is likely due to noise.
 However, if y is very large, it is likely an edge, and P(x|y) will be pulled much closer to y.